7 Reasons why you should not focus your startup on the Silicon Valley

 Another problem that we have already heard about the Silicon Valley is that the market there is unique.
 In other words, you have the chance of adapting your product into something that does not represent America’s or even the world’s reality.

 You will have a really hard time gathering investment in the USA if you are not generating enough revenue yet or proved to have a profitable idea.
 It means that you have to place your company in American soil – and that is where the problems start.

 Which kind of company are you going to open?
 C corporation or LLC?
 Delaware or Wyoming?
-Technically, it can be easier to open your business over there than in other countries, but are you prepared to deal with the American law?
+Technically, it can be easier to open your business over there than in other countries.
+But are you prepared to deal with American law?
 They are known to be extremely restricted, so Just one little mistake and you can have huge arrears – not to mention costs with the lawyer.

 6) American Visa

-This is the biggest challenge faced by million of people that have the dream to become an American citizen.
+This is the biggest challenge faced by millions of people that have the dream to become American citizens.
 There are many different visas that you can apply as an entrepreneur, but all of them are considerably complicated and can cost you a lot of money (and time).

 7) High demand for developers

 A good programmer can make up to US$220,000 per year in the Silicon Valley, not to mention bonuses, equity’s share, and other benefits.
 And can you believe that there’s still a lot of demand for these professionals?!